develop-me/bootcamp--week-03--programming-fundamentals/exercises/01-fundamentals/03-fizzbuzz/README.md

 *a.k.a.
 Everyone's Favourite Job Interview Question*

-The FizzBuzz challenge is as follows:
+The FizzBuzz exercise is as follows:

 - write some code that will output the numbers 1 to 100 in the console
 - *unless* the number is divisible by 3, in which case output "Fizz"